ManageIQ/manageiq.org/site/_posts/2016-11-18-Announcing-Euwe-Release-Candidate-2.html.md

 On behalf of the ManageIQ team, we're pleased to announce the Release Candidate 2 of ManageIQ Euwe!

 Euwe is the next milestone release for ManageIQ cloud and virtualization management platform.
 With each release, ManageIQ gets more robust and feature complete across providers.
 Since the Euwe-RC-1 release, we further concentrated on stablization fixes as well as numerous performance improvements prior to the upcoming GA release.

-* **Added Google** pre and post provisioning methods.
-* **Backend support** to enable VMware provisioning through selection of a DRS-enabled cluster instead of a host.
-* **Restored retirement logic** to verify that VM was provisioned or contains Lifecycle tag before processing.
-* **REST API** Adding support for /api/requests creation and edits.
+A security fix was also added.

+Security Fix(es):
+(CVE-2016-7071) It was found that the CloudForms did not properly apply permissions controls to VM IDs passed by users.
+A remote, authenticated attacker could use this flaw to execute arbitrary VMs on systems managed by CloudForms if they know the ID of the VM.
+This issue was reported by Jeremy Choi (Red Hat).

+Plenty of new reports and metrics enhancements have been included to let you manage containers with confidence.
+Pods for images per project and Pods per node are added to operations reporting.
+Additionally, you can get Chargeback rates for container images filtered by image tags, with support for custom attributes in the reports.
+Speaking of tags, container objects can be auto-tagged with the same labels in Kubernetes/OpenShift.

+A new cache module is deployed in SmartState for Microsoft Azure, which reduces the average read requests from >7000 to <1000.
+Scan times have also been reduced from >20 min to <5 min!

+A new cache module is deployed in SmartState for Microsoft Azure, which reduces the average read requests from >7000 to <1000.
+Scan times have also been reduced from >20 min to <5 min!

+A new cache module is deployed in SmartState for Microsoft Azure, which reduces the average read requests from >7000 to <1000.
+Scan times have also been reduced from >20 min to <5 min!

 If you want to hear about features, improvements, and fixes directly from the developers, check out the [Last Week in ManageIQ blog posts](http://manageiq.org/blog/tags/LWIMIQ/).